-The above principle and its corollaries support Locke's primary/secondary distinction by allowing Locke to account for sense error.
+LP1 and its corollaries support Locke's primary/secondary distinction by allowing Locke to account for sense error.

 Locke's second principle is constructive, yielding veridical properties.

 LP2: If an idea of an object is the same under all conditions, that idea is veridical.